NeuroTech-at-UIUC/Introduction-Material/README.md

 # Introduction-Material
 Welcome to NeuroTech @ UIUC!
-To get started, read through all the articles to learn the basic concepts and terminology of Neurotech.
+To get started, read through all the articles to learn some basic high-level Neurotech concepts.

 ## Basics of BCI
   - [Introduction to BCI](http://learn.neurotechedu.com/introtobci/).